Explore 2015 Research

 We expect more exciting data from the second part of the project.
 Samples from all study participants have been collected and are in process of being analysed.
 This should be completed by the end of this year.

-Overall and cause-specific mortality in patients with systemic vasculitis
+Study into mortality in patients with systemic vasculitis

 |Funded by:||Australian Rheumatology Association and Roche Products Pty Limited|